 - Types Of Exercise Programs

-- Q How can I prevent injury in my exercise class?
+- Q How can I prevent pain while working my abs?

-- Q How can I avoid injury if my competitive personality pushes me too far?
+- Q How can I avoid cycling injuries?

 - Q How can I help prevent knee pain while exercising?